dagraham/etm-dgraham/README.md

         #     pastdue:      pasdue task warnings
         #     plain:        headings such as outline branches
         #     today:        the current and following agenda date headings
-        #     used:         used time rows in engaged and used time views
+        #     used:         used time rows in effort and used time views
         #     waiting:      waiting job reminders (jobs with unfinished prereqs)
         #     wrap:         before and after rows for events in agenda view with
         #                   @w entries